 For more, also see How to Make Flowers from Dishes.

 Ages ago I had an email from a reader asking if I had ideas for using stove-top heating elements or coils (also known as ‘hobs’ in the UK) in a garden art project.
 I don’t have the name of the reader anymore (let me know if it’s you!), but several ideas came to mind and I finally made the easiest one.

 I like this project because there is serendipity involved: all of the pieces fit together without any fuss.
 It’s like they were made to be together.
 You’ll see what I mean in the instructions below.

 - a stove-top heating element / coil / hob (the link goes to Amazon but please use an old one instead)

 - a curtain rod (find one that fits the terminal on the stove element)

-- 2 cable ties (pick a colour that matches your paint colours)
+- 2 cable ties (pick a color that matches your paint colors)

 - spray paint-exterior, all-purpose (I used yellow, white, and green like a daisy)